lycHub/vue-virtual-tree/README.md

 # vue-virtual-tree

+**This library is deprecated, please use the refactored [virtual-tree](https://github.com/lycHub/ysx-library/blob/master/projects/VirtualTree/README.md)**

 ### Based on the tree component encapsulated by vue3 and dedicated to large data volume, if the data volume is not large, using this component is a bit wasteful

 English & [简体中文](README-CN.md)